 Portal’s strong early game can react to Armed Dragon’s aggressive early game.
 You want to keep in mind the Armed follower count and try to delay the 4 Armed followers leaving play conditions.
 Orchis can also lock Armed followers, which delays that condition

 One of Portal’s unfavorable matchup, Shadow has a lot of burn damage, especially from ghost spam and Cerberus.
 Shadow also has powerful cards like Abyssal Colonel, a 6/6 ward and storm follower, and last words heal and random removal.
 Abyssal Colonel can be played as a 2pp crystalize in which it can be cheated out with Istyndet, Soul Convict, which can destroy all cards in play, forcing the crystalize to play Abyssal Colonel earlier than expected.
+It is important to note that Abyssal Colonel is originally a 9pp card, so Shadow can crystalize for 2pp and follow up with Istyndet, who is also a 2pp card, making the opponent not anticipate it.

 Portal’s game plan is to create an aggressive board where Shadow is forced to respond rather than freely attack the leader with ghost spam.
 In addition, trading followers is ideal over directly attacking the enemy leader as it prevents Shadow from being able to freely play Corral Souls or accelerated Krampus.
 Orchis can also lock last word followers, which delays the 10 Last Words condition.
 Just be aware that Shadow has ways to remove those locked followers, unlike Armed Dragon.